 (44).
 Half-way between a witch and a fairy, the woman offers delicious food

-that seems to appear out of nowhere and dominates the small community
+to appear out of nowhere and dominates the small community

 that lives with her, and the growing mystery and contradictory information

 about the different members increase the sombreness of the house and its surroundings,

 an unseen mountain lion, by the bark of coyotes